Background

 • In the Toolbox – please configure each of the minimum required settings for auto backup to work, namely:

-• Automatic backup (checkbox on multisite only) – this allows network administrators to turn on and off the automatic backup on a per-subsite basis.
+• Automatic backup (checkbox on multisite only): The network administrator can turn on and off the auto backup on a per-subsite basis.

-• Once all required settings are saved – verify that the backup is now queued for running by going to Prime Mover PRO -> Event Viewer.
-As long as the backup task appears here – it means you have configured the task correctly.
+• Once all required settings are saved, verify that the backup is queued for running by going to Prime Mover PRO -> Event Viewer.
+If the backup task appears here, you have configured it correctly.

 • Check that two backup CRON tasks appear for every configured site in the Event Viewer.
 The first task is the main auto-backup event that depends on your backup schedule.
-The second task is the progress event which is meant for checking/continuing pending automatic backup processes.
+The second task is the progress event, which is meant to check/continue pending automatic backup processes.
 This depends on your backup retry timeout options for that site – currently, this defaults to 50 seconds.
 This means that automatic backup processes can run up to 50 seconds on each session before it exits and tries again.
 This control ensures that all PHP processes are within your server timeout (most hosting is set to 60 seconds or even more).
-If your host kills PHP processes running more than 30 seconds (this is rare though).
-Then you need to lower the retry timeout settings to 20 seconds.
-This will ensure that backup processes on each session are not killed by your host but will continue to run until completion.
+If your host kills PHP processes running for more than 30 seconds (this is rare, though), Then you need to lower the retry timeout settings to 20 seconds.
+This will ensure that your host does not kill backup processes on each session but will continue to run until completion.

-• [OPTIONAL] For best performance, set the Retry Timeout Options as high as possible but within your hosting timeout.
+• [OPTIONAL] Set the Retry Timeout Options as high as possible but within your hosting timeout for best performance.
 This depends on your hosting server timeout (please check with your hosting tech support).
-By default – this is set to 50 seconds which is best for shared hosting with a timeout of 120 seconds (common in popular hosts like Hostinger).
-Don’t exceed your retry timeout setting with your hosting timeout otherwise your auto-backup process can hang without noticeable error in the logs.
-This is because hosts will kill these running processes silently.
-If you are not sure about your host timeout setting – set this to default (50 seconds) or even 20 seconds to be sure.
+By default, this is set to 50 seconds, which is best for shared hosting with a timeout of 120 seconds (standard among popular hosts like Hostinger).
+Don’t exceed your retry timeout setting with your hosting timeout; otherwise, your auto-backup process can hang without noticeable errors in the logs.
+Hosts will kill these running processes silently if you are unsure about your host timeout setting – set this to default (50 seconds) or even 20 seconds to be sure.

-• [OPTIONAL] Also for best performance – go to Prime Mover PRO -> Advanced -> Debugging Tools -> Turbo mode.
+• [OPTIONAL] For best performance, go to Prime Mover PRO -> Advanced -> Debugging Tools -> Turbo mode.
 Check “Enable turbo mode.”
-This speeds up automatic backup creation significantly – however please check if this is supported by hosts as well.
+This significantly speeds up automatic backup creation.
+However, please check if this is supported by hosts as well.
 Please refer to this dedicated guide regarding this setting.

 • [OPTIONAL] Backup redundancy is usually the best practice.
 You can optionally configure to upload your backups to cloud services such as Google Drive and Dropbox.
-Simply check the Backup to Google Drive or Backup to Dropbox once you have done the configuration of these cloud services to work with the Prime Mover plugin.
+Check the backup to Google Drive or Dropbox once these cloud services are configured to work with the Prime Mover plugin.
 Once checked – automatic backup creates a clone copy of the finished backup and saves it to the cloud.
 The original backup copy is still saved within your server.
-These redundant copies are helpful in case you need it.
+These redundant copies are helpful if you need them.

 • That’s it.
 Done.
 If you are using multisite – you will need to enable and configure each subsite for automatic backups to work (via Prime Mover PRO -> Toolbox and enter the blog ID to load the specific subsite settings).
 You can monitor everything on the Event Viewer (including its progress or queued backups for all sites where you have enabled auto-backups).